This creamy, no-bake strawberry icebox cake is a welcome dessert for scorching days when it's best to leave the oven off!

 - 1 pound fresh strawberries, washed & allowed to dry

-- 1-1/2 cups whipping cream
+- 1½ cups whipping cream

 - 2 teaspoons vanilla

-- 1 5.3 ounce container plain Greek yogurt
+- 5.3 ounces plain Greek yogurt

-- 1/2 cup cup superfine (castor) sugar
+- ½ cup confectioner's sugar

 - 9 sheets graham crackers (typical boxes of graham crackers have 2 pre-wrapped packages with 9 crackers in each.)

-Prepare the strawberries: set aside 3 whole strawberries for use later.
+- Set aside 3 whole strawberries for use later.
 Hull the berries, and then slice them vertically into thin slices.
 Set them aside.

-Once the bowl and beater have chilled, whip the cream: assemble the bowl and beater.
+- Assemble the bowl and beater.
 Turn the mixer on low and slowly pour in the whipping cream.
 Add in the vanilla and increase the speed to medium-low or medium.
 The cream will whip faster the higher you can have your speed: find the highest speed you can go to without cream flying all over the kitchen!

-Once the whipped cream is finished, fold in the plain Greek yogurt.
+- Once the whipped cream is finished, fold in the plain Greek yogurt.

-Assemble the icebox cake: take 1 cup of the whipped cream mixture and spread it over the bottom and most of the way up the sides of the loaf pan.
+- Take 1 cup of the whipped cream mixture and spread it over the bottom and most of the way up the sides of the loaf pan.

-Break the graham crackers along the perforated lines and make a single layer of grahams over the bottom of the pan, on top of the cream.
+- Break the graham crackers along the perforated lines and make a single layer of grahams over the bottom of the pan, on top of the cream.
 Fit the pieces in as closely as you can.

-Lay a layer of slices strawberries over the top of the graham crackers, fitting them close together.
+- Lay a layer of slices strawberries over the top of the graham crackers, fitting them close together.

-Take 2/3-cup of the cream mixture and spread it evenly over the strawberries.
+- Take ⅔-cup of the cream mixture and spread it evenly over the strawberries.
 Add another layer of grahams and a layer of strawberries as you did in steps 7 and 8.

-Repeat the layers one more time with 2/3-cup of cream first, then grahams and then strawberries.
+- Repeat the layers one more time with ⅔-cup of cream first, then grahams and then strawberries.

-Spread the remaining whipped cream mixture over the top of the cake.
+- Spread the remaining whipped cream mixture over the top of the cake.

-Take the whole strawberries set aside at the beginning, slice them in half vertically and arrange them decoratively on top of the cake (cut sides down.)
+- Take the whole strawberries set aside at the beginning, slice them in half vertically and arrange them decoratively on top of the cake (cut sides down.)

-Wrap the pan in plastic wrap and place it in the coldest corner of your refrigerator.
+- Wrap the pan in plastic wrap and place it in the coldest corner of your refrigerator.
 Chill for 8-10 hours: overnight is ideal.

-Remove the cake from the fridge.
+- Remove the cake from the fridge.
 Cut the cake into slices as you would a loaf of bread and serve immediately.